Implantation is when an egg embeds in the lining of the uterus.

 5. Not Controlling Stress Levels

-When you’re experiencing extreme amounts of stress your body’s ability to produce FSH and LH are greatly reduced.
+When you’re experiencing extreme amounts of stress it affects your body’s ability to produce FSH and LH are greatly reduced.
 Both FSH and LH are crucial for the development of mature eggs.

 So how do you manage stress levels to increase your chances of a successful implantation?